Current Projects

 Schematic Design Phase

-In June 2024, the RTA will host public meetings to review these schematic designs and request feedback.
+In June 2024, the RTA held public meetings to review these schematic designs and request feedback.
 An overview of the designs can be found in the Schematic Design Overview Presentation.
+The feedback provided from these sessions will be incorporated into the next phases of design.
+A summary of the feedback received is linked in the Schematic Design Feedback Summary.

 These schematic designs show the following changes: